 Only certified service dogs or service dogs in training will be allowed into Providence Park.
 All other animals are prohibited.

 Changing stations are located in every restroom at Providence Park.
 All women’s restrooms are equipped with electrical outlets.

-For Timbers matches, fans are permitted to bring signs, flags or banners into Providence Park to exhibit their support of the Timbers.
+For Timbers, Thorns FC and T2 matches, fans are permitted to bring signs, flags or banners into Providence Park to exhibit their support.
 All signs, flags or banners must follow these guidelines:

 Any signs, flags or banners that do not follow the above guidelines will be confiscated.

 Sealed or empty water bottles and soft-sided single juice containers for children are permitted into Providence Park.
 Empty spray bottles are permitted into the park.
 Outside cans and bottles are not allowed and will not be given back to the guest at the end of the event, so please leave these items at home or in your vehicle.

 A limited number of game-day bicycle spaces are available at the main bike racks located on Morrison street (Timbers matches only).
 Bicycles are not to be locked to stadium fencing or gates.
 Visit www.trimet.org for information on TriMet bike accessibility.

 Providence Park’s main office may be entered from the outside on 20th Avenue, directly across from the parking lot at US Bank.